gajukharche/article-preview-component-master/README.md

 - [Diversify Tech](https://bit.ly/fem-diversify-tech) is an amazing resource for underrepresented people in tech.
 The site features job listings for anyone seeking new opportunities.
 The resource section is also full of useful links for you to dive into.
 - [Dracula PRO](https://bit.ly/fem-dracula) is a beautiful dark theme to help keep you focused and productive while you code.
 The theme isn't just for your editor either.
 You can also apply it to your most-used apps like your terminal and even Slack!

-I have Startedd this project out of curosity.
+I have Started this project out of curosity.